Embloy/.github/cla/cla.md

-   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to Twitter for inclusion in, or documentation of, any of the products owned or managed by Twitter (the "Work").
-For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to Twitter or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Twitter for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."
+   "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by You to Embloy for inclusion in, or documentation of, any of the products owned or managed by Embloy (the "Work").
+For the purposes of this definition, "submitted" means any form of electronic, verbal, or written communication sent to Embloy or its representatives, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, Embloy for the purpose of discussing and improving the Work, but excluding communication that is conspicuously marked or otherwise designated in writing by You as "Not a Contribution."

 2. Grant of Copyright License.
-Subject to the terms and conditions of this Agreement, You hereby grant to Twitter and to recipients of software distributed by Twitter a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.
+Subject to the terms and conditions of this Agreement, You hereby grant to Embloy and to recipients of software distributed by Embloy a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your Contributions and such derivative works.

 3. Grant of Patent License.
-Subject to the terms and conditions of this Agreement, You hereby grant to Twitter and to recipients of software distributed by Twitter a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable
+Subject to the terms and conditions of this Agreement, You hereby grant to Embloy and to recipients of software distributed by Embloy a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable